Corpus Christi LNG Terminal

 On March 25, 2013, UK energy company Centrica agreed to pay £10bn (US $15bn) over 20 years for 89bn cubic feet of gas annually from Cheniere.
 The first deliveries, by tanker, are expected in 2018.

-Construction began in 2015 and completion is planned for 2018.
+Construction began in 2015.
 The liquefaction project is being designed for five trains with expected aggregate nominal production capacity of up to 22.5 million tonnes per annum (mtpa) of LNG.

 The dates below are the project's timeline, as of July 2016: